 AS: Yeah, yeah… That’s right.

 TM: Allen, you’ve certainly seen some things in your life.
 It’s almost like you’ve lived about a hundred lives?

 AS: I think so too (laughs).
 And now I don’t have to do it anymore, thank God!

 TM: Well, you survived, you’re healthy and you’re still laughing?

 TM: When you filmed your climb of El Capitan in Yosemite with John Salathé in 1966, was that the first or one of the first mountaineering films ever made?

 AS: I think so, and I think it’s also the first film ever made in Yosemite by the climbing members and not by a cameraman or crew, like the first films that were made.
 It was also the first time that the route had been done in four years and we didn’t take any bolts, so it would have been very hard to retreat with just pitons.

-TM: And when climbing a shear rock face like El Capitan, did you sleep on the side the cliff?
+TM: And when climbing a sheer rock face like El Capitan, did you sleep on the side of the cliff?

 AS: Well, we had no Port-a-ledges, they hadn’t been invented.
 We just laid out on the rock and slept.